 For some Pagans, Earth Day is just a small part of a larger commitment to environmentalism.
 On Earth Day in 2015, the Pagan Community Statement on the Environment was published.
 Those who signed it pledged to protect the Earth and honor the sacred relationship humans have with nature.
 "Pagans can aid in the repair of our environment by teaching how we are part of life on Earth, sharing rituals and ceremonies that foster bonds between ourselves and the rest of the web of life, and instilling a sense of responsibility for how we interact with the ecosystem," the statement reads.
 As of writing, the statement has 9,549 signatures.

 Blake recognizes that people who follow nature-based faiths may believe they have a special responsibility to take care of the environment, but that doesn't have to be daunting.
 She says that anything you can do for the Earth — like cleaning up a park, starting a garden, or donating to an environmental organization — can make an impact.
 "I think people get frustrated about what they as individuals can do [for the environment], and Earth Day is a great reminder that it doesn’t have to be something big.
 It can be as little as using less water," Blake says.

 Of course, since practicing nature-based faiths tends to be pretty individualized and subjective, it's up to each person to decide how to observe Earth Day.
-If you do anything that day, Blake says to take a moment to "say thank you to your mother."
+If you do anything this Sunday, Blake says to take a moment to "say thank you to your mother."
 And maybe it's a good chance to recycle those jeans you haven't worn since 2013?
 Just a suggestion.